 The Vibe: Community-driven, affordable, and Metro-connected.

 The Reality: West Ahmedabad ignores East Ahmedabad, and that is their loss.
-Vastral offers excellent infrastructure at 60% of the cost of the West.
+Vastral offers excellent infrastructure at 60% of the cost.
 With the Metro Phase 1 fully operational, you can reach Thaltej in 40 minutes in AC comfort.
-The roads are wide, and the drainage is often better than in satellite areas.
+Roads are wide, and drainage is often better than in satellite areas.

 Price Check: ₹4,500 - ₹5,500 per sq. ft.